paavkar/paavkar/README.md

 On this GitHub profile you can find my programming work that I've done, be it as official studies or personal projects aimed at bettering my skills.

 ## Main Projects
+- [**AgricultureApp**](https://github.com/paavkar/AgricultureApp): as the name suggests, this project is supposed to have functionality related to agriculture.
+Currently has only a REST API (.NET Web API) for authentication (ASP.NET Core Identity + JWT).
+Project structure with Clean Architecture.
 - [**CommunicationsApp**](https://github.com/paavkar/CommunicationsApp): web-application built with Blazor and SignalR for real-time communication.
   Built to replicate the style of function of Discord.
 App includes servers and channels where users communicate between each other.
 Servers include permissions that by the name permit users to do certain tasks.
 Users/clients are kept up-to-date with SignalR for example for new messages, joining or